wwalker/ssh-find-agent/README.md

 1. locating existing ssh compatible agent sockets (e.g., ssh-agent, gpg-agent, gnome-keyring, osx-keychain).
 2. prompt to create one if no agents found.
 3. optionally (invoked with `-a` or `-c`), sets `SSH_AUTH_SOCK`, `SSH_AGENT_PID` environment variables accordingly.
-    1. and set temporal ssh alias
+    1. and/or set temporal ssh alias

 ```bash
 create_an_agent_socket() {